 Completion of these courses is a condition for admission to the upper division program of the division.
 Junior standing is a prerequisite for courses in the 3000 series.

 Recommended: a year of college-level mathematics to include Math.
 1301 and Math.
 1302 or 2100.
+Students in the lower division should note that several upper-division business administration courses have specific mathematics prerequisites.

 Major Requirements